frayzkilla/rct-records/README.md

 ---

-## 🎵 What is Raw Crownz Records?
+## What is Raw Crownz Records?

-Raw Crownz is a team of hip-hop artists and beatmakers.
+Raw Crownz is our team of hip-hop artists and beatmakers.
-On this website - our tracks, beats, and artist profiles — all wrapped in design that reflects our vibe.
+There are our tracks, beats, and artist profiles — all wrapped in design that reflects our vibe.

 ---